jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 ### Specular reflection

 Specular reflection is the reflection of light off of smooth surfaces.
 Light rays hitting a smooth surface are scattered in a specific direction given by the reflection vector ({numref}`specular-figure`).
-The amount of specular reflection seen by the view is determined by the angle between the $\tt reflection$ vector and the $\tt eye$ vector which we called $\alpha$.
+The amount of specular reflection seen by the viewer is determined by the angle between the $\tt reflection$ vector and the $\tt eye$ vector which we called $\alpha$.
 The smaller the value of $\alpha$ the more of the reflected light the viewer will see.

 ```{figure} ../images/08_specular.svg
 :width: 400